nVerhasselt/fairly-front/README.txt

 I'm working on the static pages and style first.
 I'd like to use styled components.
 I want a global style, because I'm starting repeating code and that's not good.
+Transfer the style of each page in that styled components file.
+I'll create Page specific style files later if needed.

 Authentication